Ernest Loney

-Ernest Vincent Loney (3 July 1882 – 27 August 1951) was a British athlete and member of the Birchfield Harriers athletics club.
-He competed at the 1908 Summer Olympics in London.
+Ernest Vincent Loney (3 July 1882 – 27 August 1951) was a British athlete who competed at the 1908 Summer Olympics in London.

+Biography

+Loney was originally a member of Stoke AC before becoming a member of the Birchfield Harriers athletics club.

+Loney represented Great Britain at the 1908 Summer Olympics in London.
 In the fourth round of the 1500 metres, Loney finished first with a time of 4:08.4 to qualify for the final.
 There, he pace set in an attempt to tire eventual winner Mel Sheppard and did not end up finishing the race.